the0cp/Godot-3D-test/README.md

 # Godot-3D-test
-A tset "Game" made by Godot 3D Engine.
+A test "Game" made by Godot 3D Engine.